Internet in Australia: Early days

 Australia was recognised as part of the Internet when the .au domain (ccTLD) was delegated to Robert Elz of the Australian Computing Science Network (ACSNet) in March 1986.
 From then on various universities connected intermittently (mostly via dialup UUCP protocol links) to allow for the sending and receiving of email links and for use by emerging newsgroup facilities.
-Prior to IP-based connection to the greater Internet, there existed an IP-based network, linking academic institutions within Australia, known as ACSNet, using the .oz domain and connected to international networks using other technologies.
+Prior to IP-based connection to the greater Internet, there existed a message-based network, linking academic institutions within Australia, known as ACSNet, using the .oz domain and connected to international networks using other technologies.
 When Australia was fully integrated into the Internet, this domain was moved under .au to become .oz.au and still exists today.

 The first permanent circuit connecting AARNet to ARPANet using TCP/IP over X.25 was established in May 1989.
 It linked the University of Melbourne with the University of Hawaii via a 2400 bit/s (bits per second) satellite connection.
 It was later upgraded to 56 kbit/s (kilobits per second), and then 256 kbit/s, at a time during which the US end-point was moved to San Jose at a NASA facility.

 In 1992 there were two commercial ISPs competing with one another.
 DIALix provided services to Perth, and the other was Pegasus Networks in Byron Bay.
 In late 1994 the Telstra team led by Max Bosotti commenced negotiations to acquire all the assets of AARNet and establish a fully fledged commercial operation.
 Under AARNet the internet link to the node in Los Angeles consisted of a 1.5 Mbit/s link, accommodating all the dial-up services for Australia.
 After extensive negotiations with the Australian Vice-Chancellors' Committee (AVCC) Telstra Internet commenced operation out of Canberra on 1 July 1995.
 Prior to this operation the tariffs charged by the then small internet providers was based on time used on the service.
 Telstra Internet developed a world first tariff in charging by megabits downloaded, soon acclaimed by the rest of the world which followed suit.
 Some three months after Telstra Internet became operational a new link to the USA was purchased bringing the capacity to 45 Mbit/s and followed three months later by an additional 45 Mbit/s link such was the growth of the internet in 1995/96.

 A further early provider was the not-for-profit Australian Public Access Network Association (APANA).
 Founded in 1992 by Mark Gregson, APANA ran many small, widely dispersed gratis hosts for bulletin board systems and newsgroups, but developed into a provider of low-cost, non-commercial access to the Internet for its members.